cilium/cilium/Documentation/observability/hubble-exporter.rst

     kubectl -n kube-system rollout restart ds/cilium-agent

-Verify that change was applied (it can take a few minutes before first flow is logged):
+Verify that the change was applied (it can take a few minutes before the first flow is logged):

 .. code-block:: shell-session

     kubectl -n kube-system exec ds/cilium -- tail -f /var/run/cilium/hubble/events.log

-Configure your logging solution to consume logs from the specified location.
+Configure your logging solution to consume logs from your Hubble export file path.

-Other configuration options:
+Other configuration options include:

-- ``hubble-export-file-max-size-mb``:
-  Size in MB at which to rotate Hubble export file. (default 10)
+- ``hubble-export-file-max-size-mb``: size in MB at which to rotate the Hubble export file. (default 10)

-- ``hubble-export-file-max-backups``:
-  Number of rotated Hubble export files to keep. (default 5)
+- ``hubble-export-file-max-backups``: number of rotated Hubble export files to keep. (default 5)

-- ``hubble-export-file-compress``:
-  Compress rotated Hubble export files.
+- ``hubble-export-file-compress``: compress rotated Hubble export files. (default false)

 Performance tuning
 ==================

-Configuration options impacting performance of **Hubble exporter**:
+Configuration options impacting performance of **Hubble exporter** include:

-- ``hubble-export-allowlist``:
-  Specify allowlist as JSON encoded FlowFilters to Hubble exporter.
+- ``hubble-export-allowlist``: specify an allowlist as JSON encoded FlowFilters to Hubble exporter.

-- ``hubble-export-denylist``:
-  Specify denylist as JSON encoded FlowFilters to Hubble exporter.
+- ``hubble-export-denylist``: specify a denylist as JSON encoded FlowFilters to Hubble exporter.

-- ``hubble-export-fieldmask``:
-  Specify list of fields to use for field mask in Hubble exporter.
+- ``hubble-export-fieldmask``: specify a list of fields to use for field masking in Hubble exporter.

 Filters
 -------